We don't just talk cars ... we teach how to buy them.

 Nissan Pathfinder: The Pathfinder is a bit of "the best of both worlds" kind of SUV.
 For a midsize SUV, it's rugged, has room for a third row, and can tow 6,000 pounds.
 Yet at the same time it fits easily into standard parking spaces, has a comfortable ride and is equipped with all the bells and whistles.

-The third generation of Pathfinder has been produced since the 2005 model year.
+The third-generation Pathfinder was produced from 2005 through 2011.
 This redesign enlarged the vehicle and added a third row.
 All-disc antilock brakes with electronic brake-force distribution and brake assist also became standard.
 While the Pathfinder maintained its truck-type design, it also adopted independent rear suspension.
 Compared to the earlier 1996-2004 Pathfinder generation, it's now 6.3 inches longer in wheelbase, 4.9 inches longer in overall length, 3.1 inches wider, and about 450 pounds heavier.

 The earlier Pathfinder generation, its second, is when the Pathfinder switched to its carlike unibody construction, which allowed it to get bigger, provide more interior space as well as improve on-road agility, all while shedding about 200 pounds.
 But until 2000, the Pathfinder was equipped with a quite "average" 166 horsepower V6 engine.
 In 2001, however, this engine was replaced with Nissan's powerful VQ-series 3.5 liter V6 that produced an impressive 240 horsepower and 260 lb-ft of torque.
 This is really when the Pathfinder came into its own with an excellent balance of style and performance, and the awards and recognition followed.